 One of the things that I want with women is that I want to have fun.

 Noting again: your frame is how you see the world.
-Just like a picture frame, it frames the picture, only in this case the picture is how you see the world and what you want.
+Just like a picture frame, it frames the picture.
+Only in this case the picture is how you see the world and what you want.

 If she’s being a sourpuss, this does not affect my frame.
 My frame is that I want to have fun and her frame is to be a sourpuss.
 Because our frames are not synchronized this means that one of us is going to have to surrender their own frame and give into the other person’s frame.
+Incidentally this is a blander version of what happens to cause people to fall into depression.

-This means that I want her to have fun with me.
+In this particular scenario, I want her to have fun with me.
 So I will try a few times to override her sourpuss frame for my fun frame.

 I then have a choice to make.
 Do I join her in her sourpuss frame and let her ruin my day or do I just leave her to go enjoy my fun frame without her?